nx3782/Wavelet-Enhanced-Facial-Emotional-VLM/readme.md

 **4.3 Classification Accuracy: Training vs. Validation**

 The classifier was trained on the wavelet-based landmark + blendshape representations of the DFEW sample dataset.
 Performance is measured using simple classification accuracy.

+**4.4 Commentary on Observed Accuracy and Model Behavior**

+**4.5 Instructions for Running the Final Code**
+(1).
+Landmark + Blendshape Extraction: This is one of the most important part because we want to get these features from videos.
+By doing so, you need to change directory to "paligema-mlp" and then run this command: "python3 preprocess_landmarks.py".
+Make sure you change these paths: "csv_path" and "output_path".
+(2).
+Run command "python3 train_paligemma.py", which means you are now training a small portion of the paligemma model.
+Make sure you changes these paths: "model_path", "train_csv", "landmark_path", "output_dir", "checkpoint_path".